MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 16. For the **Define retention settings** section set the following information:
 	- **Retention period**: 3 Years
+	- **Start the retention period based on**: When items were created
 	- **At the end of the retention period**: Do nothing
-	- **Start the retention period based on**: When items were created

 17. Select the **Next** button.

 18. On the **Review and finish** page, select the **Create label** button.
 On the *Your retention label is created* page select **Do Nothing** option and then select **Done**.

-You have successfully created a retention label for VAT returns with a seven-year retention period and a retention label for Credit Card receipts.
+You have successfully created a retention label for VAT returns with a seven-year retention period and a retention label for Credit Card receipts with a three-year retention.

 ### Task 2 – Publish Retention Labels